Beta This is a test version of the layout of this page. Take the survey to help us improve it

 Funding guidance for young people: sub-contracting controls

-This document sets out the EFA compliance and control requirements and advice for institutions using third parties for EFA-funded provision.
+This document sets out the ESFA compliance and control requirements and advice for institutions using third parties for ESFA-funded provision.

-The sub-contracting controls guide for 2016 to 2017 gives notice of 2 significant new restrictions.
+The sub-contracting controls guide for 2017 to 2018 includes the 2 significant new restrictions first introduced in 2016 to 2017.
 The first applies to maintained schools and academies that have whole programme sub-contracting arrangements (both local and at a distance) and the second applies to colleges sub-contracting provision wholly or substantially to a special school for provision for 19 to 25 HNS.
 Any institutions with sub-contracted provision are advised to ensure that they review the guidance and take the required actions.